NamitaMalik/Hoisting/README.md

 1. Parsing Phase
 2. Execution Phase.

 So at first/Parsing Phase, **JavaScript**, perform **hoisting** with parsing.
-So after the parsing phase and before the execution phase above code will be convert like below:
+So after the parsing phase and before the execution phase above code will be converted to below:

 ```JavaScript
 var a = 5;